Scrum Training That Keeps You on Your Toes

-- Establish a vision that inspires your product team
+- Establish a vision & charter that inspires and aligns your product team

-- Create high-impact features that maximize value while minimizing time and risk
+- Identify high-impact features that maximize value while minimizing cost and risk

-- Deliver incremental value by leveraging the appropriate blend of the Scrum framework and product management practices
+- Deliver incremental value by leveraging the appropriate blend of agile tools and practices

 Who should attend?